-The table below sets forth the page references containing the information incorporated by reference from the Annual Report on the Form 18-K for the State of Israel (for the purposes of this section, the "Issuer") for the fiscal year ended December 31, 2018 filed with the SEC on June 28, 2019 (for the purposes of this section, the "Annual Report"), as amended through March 30, 2020, which contains the economic, financial and statistical information for fiscal years ended December 31, 2018, December 31, 2017, December 31, 2016, December 31, 2015 and December 31, 2014:
+The table below sets forth the page references containing the information incorporated by reference from the Annual Report on the Form 18-K for the State of Israel (for the purposes of this section, the "Issuer") for the fiscal year ended December 31, 2018 filed with the SEC on June 28, 2019 (for the purposes of this section, the "Annual Report"), as amended through January 15, 2020, which contains the economic, financial and statistical information for fiscal years ended December 31, 2018, December 31, 2017, December 31, 2016, December 31, 2015 and December 31, 2014:

-Commission Delegated Regulation (EU) 2019/980 Annual Report on Form 18-K for 2018, as amended by Amendments No. 1, No. 2 and No. 3 to the Annual Report The Issuer's position within the governmental framework "State of Israel - Form of Government and Political Parties" on pages D-13 to D-15 of Exhibit D to the Annual Report Geographic location and legal form of the Issuer "State of Israel - Geography" on page D-12 of Exhibit D to the Annual Report and "- Form of Government and Political Parties" on pages D-13 to D-15 of Exhibit D to the Annual Report Structure of the Issuer's economy "The Economy" on pages D-22 to D-50 of Exhibit D to the Annual Report, "Economic Developments" on page D-1 of Amendment No. 1 to the Annual Report, "Inflation and Monetary Policy" on page D-3 of Amendment No. 1 to the Annual Report and "Labor Market" on page D-3 of Amendment No. 1 to the Annual Report Gross domestic product "The Economy - Gross Domestic Product" on pages D-23 to D-24 of Exhibit D to the Annual Report and "Economic Developments" on page D-1 of Amendment No. 1 to the Annual Report Israel's political system and government "State of Israel - Form of Government and Political Parties" on pages D-13 to D-15 of Exhibit D to the Annual Report Tax and budgetary systems of the Issuer "Public Finance" on pages D-80 to D-87 of Exhibit D to the Annual Report and "Fiscal Policy" on page D-2 of Amendment No. 1 to the Annual Report Gross public debt of the Issuer "Public Debt" on pages D-88 to D-96 of Exhibit D to the Annual Report and "Debt Record" on pages D-97 to D-105 of Exhibit D to the Annual Report Foreign trade and balance of payments "Balance of Payments and Foreign Trade" on pages D-51 to D-63 of Exhibit D to the Annual Report, "Balance of Payments and Foreign Trade" on pages D-1 to D-2 of Amendment No. 1 to the Annual Report and "Inflation and Monetary Policy" on page D-3 of Amendment No. 1 to the Annual Report Foreign exchange reserves "Balance of Payments and Foreign Trade - Foreign Exchange Controls and International Reserves" on pages D-61 to D-62 of Exhibit D to the Annual Report Financial position and resources including liquid deposits available in domestic currency "Public Finance - Fiscal Framework" on pages D-80 to D-84 of Exhibit D to the Annual Report Income and expenditure figures "Public Finance - The Budget Process" on page D-80 of Exhibit D to the Annual Report and "- Fiscal Framework" on pages D-80 to D-84 of Exhibit D to the Annual Report
+Commission Delegated Regulation (EU) 2019/980 Annual Report on Form 18-K for 2018, as amended by Amendment No. 1 to the Annual Report and Amendment No. 2 to the Annual Report The Issuer's position within the governmental framework "State of Israel - Form of Government and Political Parties" on pages D-13 to D-15 of Exhibit D to the Annual Report Geographic location and legal form of the Issuer "State of Israel - Geography" on page D-12 of Exhibit D to the Annual Report and "- Form of Government and Political Parties" on pages D-13 to D-15 of Exhibit D to the Annual Report Structure of the Issuer's economy "The Economy" on pages D-22 to D-50 of Exhibit D to the Annual Report, "Economic Developments" on page D-1 of Amendment No. 1 to the Annual Report, "Inflation and Monetary Policy" on page D-3 of Amendment No. 1 to the Annual Report and "Labor Market" on page D-3 of Amendment No. 1 to the Annual Report Gross domestic product "The Economy - Gross Domestic Product" on pages D-23 to D-24 of Exhibit D to the Annual Report and "Economic Developments" on page D-1 of Amendment No. 1 to the Annual Report Israel's political system and government "State of Israel - Form of Government and Political Parties" on pages D-13 to D-15 of Exhibit D to the Annual Report Tax and budgetary systems of the Issuer "Public Finance" on pages D-80 to D-87 of Exhibit D to the Annual Report and "Fiscal Policy" on page D-2 of Amendment No. 1 to the Annual Report Gross public debt of the Issuer "Public Debt" on pages D-88 to D-96 of Exhibit D to the Annual Report and "Debt Record" on pages D-97 to D-105 of Exhibit D to the Annual Report Foreign trade and balance of payments "Balance of Payments and Foreign Trade" on pages D-51 to D-63 of Exhibit D to the Annual Report, "Balance of Payments and Foreign Trade" on pages D-1 to D-2 of Amendment No. 1 to the Annual Report and "Inflation and Monetary Policy" on page D-3 of Amendment No. 1 to the Annual Report Foreign exchange reserves "Balance of Payments and Foreign Trade - Foreign Exchange Controls and International Reserves" on pages D-61 to D-62 of Exhibit D to the Annual Report

+Financial position and resources including liquid deposits available in domestic currency . .

+"Public Finance - Fiscal Framework" on pages D-80 to D-84 of

+Exhibit D to the Annual Report